Cozy Non Alcoholic Butterbeer (My Daughter’s Recipe)

 Instructions

 • In a medium saucepan over medium heat, melt the butter and brown sugar together, whisking frequently until fully combined.
-The mixture should resemble a thin caramel and begin to bubble gently.
+It’ll look like a thin caramel and start to bubble a little.

 4 tablespoons Unsalted Butter, 4 tablespoons Brown Sugar